 I first visited Norway years ago and was instantly captivated by the breathtaking scenery of the Lofoten Islands, with dramatic landscapes and charming fishing villages around every bend.
 I’ve since explored other regions, with my most recent trip traveling from north to south.
 A standout moment was enjoying lunch in a remote hilltop cabin, looking out to sea during a snowshoeing excursion within the Arctic circle.

-Scandinavia, and Norway in particular, has given me unforgettable memories — from dog sledding in the Arctic and witnessing the northern lights to chilly fjord swims and scenic hikes.
+Iceland and Norway have given me unforgettable memories — from dog sledding in the Arctic, witnessing a magical show of the Northern Lights to hot springs, chilly fjord swims and breathtaking hikes.

 Q&A with Jess